Akasho09/cap/React /React1.md

   2. Removes JSX syntax
   3. Outputs browser-understandable JS
 - The browser never sees JSX.
+#### Babel?
+Babel is a JavaScript compiler (transpiler) that converts modern JavaScript (ES6+) and JSX into backward-compatible JavaScript that browsers can understand.

 ### How React Works as an SPA
 1. Single HTML File